 It is advisable to employ a high-power lamp when performing a photochemical reaction because it produces more photons than a low-power lamp.
 Its flux is greater.
-When we look at the laws of photochemistry, we saw how the second law stated the idea that when a species absorbs radiation, one particle is excited for each quantum of radiation absorbed.
+When we looked at the laws of photochemistry, we saw how the second law stated the idea that when a species absorbs radiation, one particle is excited for each quantum of radiation absorbed.
 This (hopefully) obvious truth now needs to be investigated further.
-The 'quantum yield' is a useful concept for quantifying the number of molecules of reactant consumed per photon of light.
+The 'quantum yield' Φ is a useful concept for quantifying the number of molecules of reactant consumed per photon of light.
 It may be defined mathematically by

-- explain the concept of selection rules - define and carry out simple calculations on quantum yields - determine the number of photons absorbed by a sample in a photochemical process - define the lifetime of an excited species - derive an expression for the lifetime of an excited species - calculate the rate constants for the various photophysical parameters
+$\Phi = \frac{\text{number of molecules of reactant consumed}}{\text{number of photons consumed}}$

-• Use the Stern-Volmer equation to analyze the fluorescence quenching of a fluorophore
+- Explain the concept of selection rules - Define and carry out simple calculations on quantum yields - Determine the number of photons absorbed by a sample in a photochemical process - Define the lifetime of an excited species - Derive an expression for the lifetime of an excited species - Calculate the rate constants for the various photophysical parameters - Use the Stern-Volmer equation to analyze the fluorescence quenching of a fluorophore only, which means they may occur in practice but with low probability.
+Light absorption is a resonant process; hence the most fundamental condition for absorption is that the energy of the incoming photon must match the difference in energy between the two energy states involved in the transition ($\Delta E = hv$).
+In addition to this energy matching, the probability of an electronic transition is predicted using a set of selection rules, which may be summarized as follows:

-3.1 Selection rules
+3.1.
+Selection rules

 A selection rule is a quantum mechanical rule that describes the types of quantum mechanical transitions that are permitted.
-Transitions not permitted by selection rules are said to be "forbidden," although in practice, such transitions are generally forbidden "to first order" only, which means they may occur in practice but with low probability.
-Light absorption is a resonant process; hence the most fundamental condition for absorption is that the energy of the incoming photon must match the difference in energy between the two energy states involved in the transition (E = h).
-In addition to this energy matching, the probability of an electronic transition is predicted using a set of selection rules, which may be summarized as follows:
+Transitions not permitted by selection rules are said to be "forbidden," although in practice, such transitions are generally forbidden "to first order"

 3.1.1.
-Spin selection rule (S = 0)
+Spin selection rule ($\Delta S = 0$)

-Transitions involving spin changes (S T. or T S) are strongly forbidden.
+Transitions involving spin changes $(S \rightarrow T, \text{ or } T \rightarrow S)$ are strongly forbidden.
 This rule can be relaxed in the presence of heavy atoms and paramagnetic species.
-The fact that spin-forbidden transitions can be observed at all is as a result of the phenomenon of spin-orbit coupling, which is the interaction of the electron's spin magnetic moment with its orbital magnetic moment.
+The fact that spinforbidden transitions can be observed at all is as a result of the phenomenon of spin-orbit coupling, which is the interaction of the electron's spin magnetic moment with its orbital magnetic moment.
 This interaction introduces a new term into the Hamiltonian operator which operates on both spin and space variables.
-In the presence of this new term, the zero- order wave functions of the system, which were hitherto pure singlets and triplets, are combined to form new wave functions of mixed multiplicity.
-S T and T S transitions therefore become somewhat probable because the singlet state is no longer pure singlet but has some triplet character mixed with it.
+In the presence of this new term, the zeroorder wave functions of the system, which were hitherto pure singlets and triplets, are combined to form new wave functions of mixed multiplicity. $S \rightarrow T$ and $T \rightarrow S$ transitions therefore become somewhat probable because the singlet state is no longer pure singlet but has some triplet character mixed with it.
 The triplet state also has some singlet character.

 3.1.2.
-LaPorte selection rule $(g \ u; \ l = 1)$
+LaPorte selection rule $(\mathbf{g} \leftrightarrow \mathbf{u}; \Delta \mathbf{l} = \pm 1)$